I’m a huge fan of plyometrics for runners.

 That’s one rep.

-if this is too easy for you, then do it with eye closed.
+If this is too easy, do it with your eyes closed.

-Aim for three sets with 10 reps each.
+Aim for three sets with ten reps each.

-These build explosive speed, rev up your body’s ability to absorb force, and they target the muscles that contract the most when running, the hamstrings and glutes.
+These build explosive speed, rev up your body’s ability to absorb force, and target the muscles that contract the most when running the hamstrings and glutes.

 Proper Form